-In this current day and age, with such hyper-competitive sports starting from such an early age, more and more young athletes are feeling the pressure to specialize and choose one sport to focus their energy on from an early age.
-While it may seem like it would be more beneficial for a young athlete to focus on honing their skills at just one sport early on, this is more than likely not always the case.
+Currently, hyper-competitive sports start at an early age.
+Subsequently more and more young athletes are feeling the pressure to specialize and choose one sport to focus their energy.
+It may seem like it is beneficial for a young athlete to focus on honing their skills at just one sport early on.
+However, this is more than likely not always the case.

 One of the advantages of young athletes playing multiple sports is utilizing the different movements required in each sport and teaching your body to move in different ways.
-For example, running track can work on speed, while a sport like football that has more cutting movements can help improve agility and footwork movements.
-To a similar note, the throwing motion of a baseball is completely different than the throwing motion of a football.
+For example, running track can work on speed.
+A sport like football that has more cutting movements can help improve agility and footwork movements.
+On a similar note, the throwing motion of a baseball is completely different than the throwing motion of a football.

 Competing in multiple sports can also teach you different types of teamwork and leadership that are cultivated among each environment.
-Learning to work together with teammates in a sport like baseball that is very much broken up in the style of thinking of “one pitch at a time” can be completely different than a “big picture” sport like soccer, where there is constant action and minimal breaks to gather yourself.
+Different team sports can provide various approaches to teamwork.
+Baseball is characterized with a thinking of “one pitch at a time.”
+This can be completely different than a “big picture” sport like soccer, where there is constant action and minimal breaks to gather yourself.

-The training and work put in the weight room for each sport can also be very different, which can target and activate some of the muscles in a different way than they usually may be worked.
-Lifting for basketball, for example, is oftentimes more focused on low-weight/high-rep exercises, as opposed to a more mass-oriented sport such as football.
-Endurance sports, such as cross-country, can also be a huge help for any athlete, while also providing more competition as they are staying in shape.
+The training and work put in the weight room for each sport can also be very different.
+Some sports target and activate some of the muscles in a different way than they usually may be worked.
+Lifting for basketball, for example, is oftentimes more focused on low-weight/high-rep exercises, verses a more mass-oriented sport such as football.
+Endurance sports, such as cross-country, can also benefit any athlete, and provide more competition while staying in shape.